sdsweb/note/readme.txt

 == Changelog ==

+= 1.4.3 // December 12 2016 =
+* WordPress 4.7 Fixes
+  * Fixed display issue where Note Widget <select> HTML elements were not 100% width
+  * Added logic to override isLinkPreviewable() JavaScript Customizer function to ensure links within Note Widgets did not inherit Customizer changeset/preview query strings
+* Added logic to attempt to keep cursor in last active Note Widget within the editor upon instantiation to prevent the Note TinyMCE theme toolbar from appearing outside of Note Widgets

 = 1.4.2 // May 23 2016 =
 * Transitioned to wp.media.editor.open() instead of wp.media.view.MediaFrame.open() to ensure the active TinyMCE editor references were setup properly when media modals were opened (fixes a bug where media was inserted into the wrong TinyMCE editor); Thanks Lisa Snyder